Lesson: Part–Whole Bar Models: Numbers up to 100 Mathematics • 2nd Grade

 There were 41 birds in a tree.
 15 of them flew away.
 How many birds are in the tree now?
 Emma said the answer was .
 What did she do wrong?
 What is the correct answer?

-Will the answer be bigger or smaller than the numbers in the question?
+Is the number of blocks they both used bigger or smaller than the numbers in the question?